VivekaAryan/Cancer-classfiication-using-MLflow-and-DVC/README.md

     - __Logging into AWS__: In the deployment step, the workflow logs into AWS again to perform deployment actions.
     - __Pulling the Docker Image from ECR__: The workflow pulls the Docker image from Amazon ECR to ensure it has the latest version of the container.
     - __Running the Docker Image on EC2__: The workflow runs the Docker image on an EC2 instance.
 EC2 (Elastic Compute Cloud) is a service that provides resizable compute capacity in the cloud, essentially virtual servers.

+## Apendix

+### Brief on AWS-CICD-Deployment-with-Github-Actions Steps
+This guide outlines the steps to set up a CI/CD pipeline for deploying a Dockerized application to AWS using GitHub Actions.
+The process involves building and pushing a Docker image from the source code, pushing it to Amazon ECR, launching an EC2 instance, pulling the Docker image from ECR, and running the Docker image on the EC2 instance.

+Steps to setup AWS CI/CD deplyment with GitHub Action:

+- __Login to AWS console__: Gain access to the AWS Management Console to perform necessary configurations and create resources.
+- __Create IAM user for deployment__: Create a dedicated IAM user with specific permissions for CI/CD operations.
+    - __EC2 Access__: Allows managing EC2 instances, which are virtual machines.
+    - __ECR Access__: Allows managing Amazon Elastic Container Registry, used to store Docker images.
+- __Required IAM Policies__:
+    - __AmazonEC2ContainerRegistryFullAccess__: Grants full access to ECR.
+    - __AmazonEC2FullAccess__: Grants full access to EC2 resources.
+- __Create ECR Repository__: Create ECR Repository.
+- __Create EC2 Machine (Ubuntu)__: Launch an EC2 instance to host and run the Dockerized application.
+- __Install Docker on EC2 Machine__:
+    - __Update and upgrade the EC2 instance__:
+    ```bash
+    sudo apt-get update -y
+    sudo apt-get upgrade
+    ```
+    - __Install Docker__:
+    ```bash
+    curl -fsSL https://get.docker.com -o get-docker.sh
+    sudo sh get-docker.sh
+    sudo usermod -aG docker ubuntu
+    newgrp docker
+    ```
+- __Configure EC2 as Self-Hosted Runner__: Use the EC2 instance as a self-hosted runner for GitHub Actions.
+    - Go to ```Settings > Actions > Runners``` in your GitHub repository.
+    - Add a new self-hosted runner, choose the OS (Linux), and follow the provided commands to set it up on the EC2 instance.
+- __Setup GitHub Secrets__: Store sensitive information required for deployment as secrets in GitHub.
+    - __AWS_ACCESS_KEY_ID__: Your AWS Access Key ID.
+    - __AWS_SECRET_ACCESS_KEY__: Your AWS Secret Access Key.
+    - __AWS_REGION__: Region where your resources are located, e.g., us-east-1.
+    - __AWS_ECR_LOGIN_URI__: URI for logging into ECR, e.g., 5663734*****.dkr.ecr.us-east-1.amazonaws.com.
+    - __ECR_REPOSITORY_NAME__: Name of your ECR repository, e.g., simple-app.

+## License

+This project is licensed under the MIT License.